emptyynes/emptyynes/README.md

 ```
 Just an empty space, if I may say so.
-No need to introduce *void*.
+No need to introduce void.

 My languages:
 Lua -> lua/luvit/love2d